3012 Tasting Notes

 Bio

-I am a biochem major hoping for a career in research genetics and evolutionary biology.
+I studied biochem and botany at University with a focus on genetics and evolutionary biology.
+Now, I work in biology setting up labs for students.
 I love science fiction and spend too much of my time reading comic books.
 I’m a passionate keeper of spiders, cacti, and exotic plants.
 I eat a vegan, plant-based diet for moral and environmental reasons (I mention this only because it is relevant to which flavoured teas I drink).

 I drink mostly flavoured and low caffeine teas/tisanes, but I will try anything twice.
 As far as pure teas go, I gravitate towards whites, yellows, and jade oolongs.
-I’m always open for trades and sample sales/exchanges.
-Message me any time :)
+Most of my teas are older and in smaller smounts, so I can’t offer samples of most blends.
+But you can still message me any time :)

 Most of these are only tiny samples/I can’t always spare any, but feel free to ask.